• Proposed

 Threats

-This infrequent fungus is always associated with the ants, so the threats they suffer directly affects the fungus.
-It was found that the breaking up of soils, for example, for the construction of roads or firewalls, negatively affects the diversity of ants (Tizón, 2011).
-On the other hand, these insects
+This infrequent fungus is always associated with ants, so the threats they suffer from will impact the fungus.
+It was found that the breaking up of soils, for example, for the construction of roads or firewalls, negatively affects the diversity of ants (Tizón 2011).
+Additionally, these insects cause high levels of destruction to crops and gardens, so they are persecuted with insecticides and pesticides (Lucía and Battaglino 2006).

 Conservation Actions